Attacks on Likošane and Ćirez: Events

-Likoshan
+Likošane

-The police arrived at Likoshan between 11:30 AM and 12 PM, with a hovering police helicopter and many APCs and armed special police surrounding the house of the Ahmeti family.
+The police arrived at Likošane between 11:30 AM and 12 PM, with a hovering police helicopter and many APCs and armed special police surrounding the house of the Ahmeti family.
 The family was the richest one in the village.
 Villagers told HRW that there were no KLA members present, though it is possible that shots were fired at the police.

 In a quick and well-organized manner, suggesting that the attack was planned, the special police focused on two neighboring households, of the Gjeli and Ahmeti families.
 There are speculations over whether a KLA member entered and left the Ahmeti house.
 At ca. 3:30 PM, the police broke into the Ahmeti compound.
 Ten male members of the family, and a guest, aged between 16 and 50, were beaten and then extrajudicially executed.

 The only Ahmeti brother to survive was away at the time, returning to Likoshan after hearing of the incident; according to him, as told to HRW, when he arrived at 8 AM on 1 March, looking from a hill, he saw "an APC in our compound and another outside.
 A third was behind.
 There was artillery all over and the police were shooting everywhere".
 According to him the police left 3:30 PM, he then went to his house and was told that ten male family members and a guest had been taken into custody.
 He also told HRW that furniture had been destroyed and valuables were stolen.

 The Ahmeti family learned of the death of their men the next day, when a neighbor, of the Gjeli family, saw their bodies at the morgue while collecting the bodies of his two killed family members.
 On 3 March the bodies were buried, along with 15 other victims from Likoshan and Çirez.
 An American journalist told HRW that the Ahmeti bodies had clear signs of torture.